Arthur Streeton: War artist

-Streeton was made an Australian Official War Artist with the Australian Imperial Force, holding the rank of Honorary Lieutenant, and he travelled to France on 14 May 1918 and was attached to the 2nd Division, receiving his movement order on 8 May 1918.
+Streeton was made an Australian official war artist with the Australian Imperial Force, holding the rank of Honorary Lieutenant, and he travelled to France on 14 May 1918 and was attached to the 2nd Division, receiving his movement order on 8 May 1918.
 He worked in France, with a break in August, until October 1918.
 Expected by the Commonwealth to produce sketches and drawings that were "descriptive", Streeton concentrated on the landscape of the scenes of war and did not attempt to convey the human suffering.
 Unlike more famous military artists who depicted the definitive moments of battle, Streeton produced "military still life", capturing the everyday moments of the war.
 Streeton explained what was at that time an unconventional point of view – a perspective which was based in experience:

 True pictures of battlefields are very quiet looking things.
 There's nothing much to be seen, everybody and thing is hidden and camouflaged.

 Two paintings from this period, Villers Bretonneux (1918) and Boulogne (1918), are in the collection of the Art Gallery of New South Wales.

 Later years

 After the war, Streeton resumed painting in the Grampians and Dandenong Ranges.
-Streeton built a house on five acres (20,000m^{2}) at Olinda in the Dandenongs where he continued to paint, though in 1936 he complained that it 'tends to interfere with the gardening,' and only produced art for 'a couple of months in the year,' though he was then preparing a Sydney exhibition in time for his 70th birthday.
+Streeton built Longacres, a house set on 5 acre at Olinda in the Dandenongs where he continued to paint, though in 1936 he complained that it 'tends to interfere with the gardening,' and only produced art for 'a couple of months in the year,' though he was then preparing a Sydney exhibition in time for his 70th birthday.

 Streeton won the Wynne Prize in 1928 with Afternoon Light, Goulburn Valley.
 He was an art critic for The Argus from 1929 to 1935 and in 1937 was knighted for services to the arts.

-Streeton died in September 1943 and is buried at Ferntree Gully cemetery.
+Streeton died in September 1943 at Longacres and is buried at Ferntree Gully cemetery.